cascadiajs/2015.cascadiajs.com/proposals/README.md

 # CASCADIA FEST CALL FOR PROPOSALS – THE DETAILS

 Cascadia Fest 2015 is taking place July 8-10 in northen Washington State and we'd love for you to be a part of it!
-This is our first year running a Fest and it is made up of two events over 3 days:
+Cascadia Fest is made up of two events over 3 days:
 * CascadiaCSS
 * CascadiaJS - Browser Day
 * CascadiaJS - Server Day